 The duties of all faculty, regardless of the duration of their appointment/reappointment letter, are reckoned in either nine or twelve months per year.

-A nine-month faculty member who is absent because of illness for a brief period should make arrangements through their department chair to see that their teaching and other responsibilities are met.
+Any faculty member who is absent because of illness should make arrangements through their department or area chair to see that their teaching and other responsibilities are met.

 Nine-month faculty do not have a specific number of days a year during which they are allowed sick leave, and therefore do not accrue days of sick leave.
-Absences for more than seven consecutive days that are due to accident, illness, or other temporary medical disability (including pregnancy, childbirth, and related medical conditions) may qualify the faculty member for disability benefits.
-Additional information is available from Human Resources.

 Faculty with twelve-month appointments will be allowed to use up to twenty days of sick leave each fiscal year paid at base salary.
 Unused sick leave does not carry-over to the next fiscal year.

+Both nine-month and twelve-month faculty may be eligible for leave under the Family and Medical Leave Act of 1993 (FMLA) for absences of 3 or more days.
+Visit [LINK] for more information.

 Faculty who are members of the Tulane University Medical Group (TUMG) will follow the policies outlined in the Faculty Practice Plan.

-Illnesses may be covered under the Family and Medical Leave Act (FMLA).
-For additional information regarding absences for serious health conditions covered under FMLA, consult with the Office of Human Resources.

 Insurance benefits ordinarily provided by the University and for which the faculty member is otherwise eligible, will be continued during the period the faculty member is medically certified as unable to work due to a medical disability or serious health condition.
 The cost of coverage normally borne by the faculty member will remain the responsibility of the faculty member.
 Once a doctor has certified that the faculty member is medically able to return to work, they are expected to do so unless there are extenuating circumstances.
 If they do not return to work promptly, the faculty member will be responsible for paying the full cost of benefit premiums until they return to active service.